keystone-engine/keystone-engine.github.io/showcase.md

 ## Showcase

-In our knowledge, Keystone has been used by **15** following products (listed in no particular order).
+In our knowledge, Keystone has been used by **16** following products (listed in no particular order).

+- [Keypatch](https://keystone-engine/keypatch): IDA Pro plugin for code assembling & binary patching.

 - [Radare2](https://github.com/radare/radare2): Unix-like reverse engineering framework and commandline tools.